 82. Association of Genealogists and Record Agents (AGRA) can help you find a genealogist that will help you with your family tree research.

 My Final Thoughts

-Over the years researching my family history I have picked up some useful tips that has helped me immensely.
+Over the years of researching my family history, I have picked up some useful tips that have helped me immensely.
 There are many more tips that I could have discussed here, but that would have made this post too long of a read for you.